lmuzquiz/vue-tailwind-screens-helper/README.md

 ---

-## **V. Tailwind breakpoints**
+## **V. My opinionated Tailwind breakpoints**

-You can change Tailwind CSS breakpoints into `tailwind.config.js`, helper will adapt it-self when breakpoints change.
+These are my opinionated breakpoints, you can change Tailwind CSS breakpoints into `tailwind.config.js`, helper will adapt it-self when breakpoints change.

 ```js
 module.exports = {